FountainJS/fountainjs.github.io/src/data/codelab/run-unit-tests.md

----
-layout: codelab
-title: 'Step 6: Test with Karma and Jasmine'
-markdown: 1
----

 For those unfamiliar with [Karma](http://karma-runner.github.io), it is a JavaScript test runner that is test framework agnostic.
 The fountainjs generator has included test framework [Jasmine](http://jasmine.github.io/).
 When we ran `yo fountain-webapp` earlier in this codelab the generator scaffolded  files with pattern `*.spec.js` in the source folder of the `mytodo` folder, created a `conf/karma.conf.js` file, and pulled in the Node modules for Karma.
 We’ll be editing a Jasmine script to describe our tests soon but let’s see how we can run tests first.

 ## Run unit tests